DCS-training/IntroToRAndRStudio/README.md

 Rhys Davies and Lucia Michielin developed and curated the material in this repo.

 ## What you are going to find in this repo

-- Getting Ready with R.pdf (installation instructions for R and R Studio, and the Noteable Service)
+Within each year's folder, you will find:

-- Code Folder (the code used in the two classes)
+- A code folder (the code used in the two classes)
-- Data Folder (the dataset used in the two classes)
+- A data folder (the dataset used in the two classes)
 - Introduction to R and RStudio.pptx (a short introductory presentation)

+Please make sure to use the most recent version.
+The current version is `2024`

 ## Installing R and R Studio
 ### For R On Noteable